Croydon-Brixton/qthought/README.md

 ## Please cite

-When using QThought for research projects, please cite
+When using QThought for research projects, please cite this repository.
-  - [arxiv number to appear]

-As we are still in the process of preparing the arXiv submission, we kindly ask you to cite this repository instead.

 ## Authors